Whale watching in New Zealand

-A Bryde's Whale is viewed from Auckland Whale & Dolphin Safari's research vessel the 'Dolphin Explorer' during a whale watching trip into the Hauraki Gulf Marine Park.

-Whale watching in New Zealand is predominantly centred around the areas of Kaikōura and the Hauraki Gulf.
-Known as the 'whale capital', Kaikōura is a world-famous whale watching site, in particular for sperm whales which is currently the most abundant of large whales in New Zealand waters.
-The Hauraki Gulf Marine Park (just outside Auckland city) is also a significant whale watching area with a resident population of Bryde's Whales commonly viewed alongside other cetaceans Common Dolphins, Bottlenose Dolphins and Orca.
+Whale watching in New Zealand is predominantly centred around the areas of Kaikōura, Tauranga and the Hauraki Gulf.
+Kaikōura is a major destination for whale watching tourism in New Zealand, in particular for observing sperm whales which are currently the most abundant of the large whales seen in New Zealand waters.
+The Hauraki Gulf Marine Park (adjacent to Auckland city) is also a significant whale watching area with a resident population of Bryde's whales commonly viewed alongside other cetaceans including common dolphins, bottlenose dolphins and orca.
 Whale watching is also offered in other locations, often as eco-tours and in conjunction with dolphin watching.
-Land-based whale watching from New Zealand's last whaling station, which closed in 1964, is undertaken for scientific purposes, mostly by ex-whalers.
+Land-based whale watching is undertaken for scientific purposes from cliffs above Tory Channel, the site of New Zealand's last whaling station that closed in 1964.

 Background

 Many places that were formerly whaling stations went into recession after the collapse of the whaling industry; New Zealand stopped whaling in 1964.
 Whaling did not stop due to environmental or ethical concerns but because the declining number of whales made the industry uneconomic.
 Whilst New Zealand protected right whales in 1935, it was not until 1978 that all marine mammals were protected by law.
-Kaikōura's recent development has been used to advocate the benefits of whale watching over whale hunting and other whale-watching operators such as Auckland Whale & Dolphin Safari have successfully combined scientific research and conservation efforts alongside their commercial offering.
-Due to illegal whaling by Soviet Union (with help of Japan) in the 1970s, recovery state of baleen whales migrating to New Zealand coasts were heavily slowed down, far worse than in Australian waters, and this contributed to make public images that Kaikōura is the only site for whale watching, and Sperm Whale is the only species can be observed normally.
-New Zealand is the first nation in the world to protect marine mammals by law.

-Hauraki Gulf

-Largely regarded as one of the most abundant and diverse marine reserves in the world, the Hauraki Gulf is home to several species of cetaceans, most notably Bryde's whales, Killer whales (Orca), Common Dolphins and Bottlenose Dolphins.
-Situated just off the coast of New Zealand's largest city Auckland, the main whale watching operator Auckland Whale & Dolphin Safari departs from the Viaduct Harbour and runs daily trips (weather permitting) into the Hauraki Gulf Marine Park.

-Passengers aboard a whale watching vessel enjoy a close encounter with a Bryde's Whale.
+The Department of Conservation issues permits for marine mammal tourism operations.